leangjia/blender_docs/manual/advanced/app_templates.rst

 .. hint:: Troubleshooting Paths

-   When creating a application-template, you may run into issues where paths are not being found.
+   When creating a application template, you may run into issues where paths are not being found.
    To investigate this you can log output of all of Blender's path look-ups.

-   Example command line arguments that load Blender with a custom application-template (replace ``my_app_template`` with the name of your own template):
+   Example command line arguments that load Blender with a custom application template (replace ``my_app_template`` with the name of your own template):

    .. code-block:: sh